abhishekarya1/Hash-Define-myNotes/content/spring-boot/async.md

 ## Spring Events
 No dependency or enable annotation required to use events in Spring Boot.

-For intra-app event driven communniication (sync as well as async) we can use events API provided in Spring.
+For intra-app event driven communication (sync as well as async) we can use events API provided in Spring.

 We can use events to achieve **loose coupling** among service calls in the application:
 ```java